-Thirty-eight sample consumer records were reviewed for 31 documentation requirements (criteria) derived from federal and state statutes and regulations and HCBS Waiver requirements.
+Thirty-nine sample consumer records were reviewed for 31 documentation requirements (criteria) derived from federal and state statutes and regulations and HCBS Waiver requirements.
 The sample records were 99 percent in overall compliance for this review.
-One criterion was not applicable for this review.

-SCLARC's records were 98 percent and 99 percent in overall compliance for the collaborative reviews conducted in 2016 and in 2013, respectively.
+SCLARC's records were 99 percent and 98 percent in overall compliance for the collaborative reviews conducted in 2018 and in 2016, respectively.